 If there are severe cases, treatment should include receiving care to support vital organ functions.

-For further treatment options seek medical attention from medical professionals and go to the CDC Website or the China Center of Disease Control and Prevention website to find out more about how to protect yourself and others.
+NOTE – For further treatment options seek medical attention from medical professionals and go to the CDC Website or the World Health Organization (WHO) website to find out more information on how to protect yourself and others.

 It is important to know and understand the complications that can occur from the 2019-nCoV virus.